GrahamAde/Intel_SGX_Tutorial_and_Demo/README.md

 #### Measures

-Enclave Measure - Each enclave is represented by a hash of boths its attributes and the position, content, and protection of its pages.
+Enclave Measure - Each enclave is represented by a hash of both its attributes and the position, content, and protection of its pages.
 Two enclaves with the same hash are identical.
 This measure is called MRENCLAVE and is used to check the integrity of the enclave.

 Signer Measure - Each enclave is also signed by its author.
 MRSIGNER contains the hash of the public key of the author.
 MRENCLAVE and MRSIGNER are produced using the SHA-256 hash function.